dusk-network/docs-public/src/content/docs/developer/integrations/addresses.md

 ---

-In Dusk, an address is nothing more than the account’s public-key material, compressed, serialized as raw bytes, and finally encoded with `Base58`.
+In Dusk, an address is nothing more than the account’s public-key, which is compressed and serialized as raw bytes, and then encoded with `Base58`.
 As the compressed-point representation is injected into `Base58`, every address maps uniquely to its key(s).
 The encoding is human-readable while remaining compact and safe.

 ## Quick reference